 1. Hidden Valley Holiday Park

-If you are not quite ready for wild camping or not fancy enough for glamping, then there is always the good old reliable of staying in a campsite or caravan park.
-Hidden Valley is a set in a beautiful valley with sites overlooking the tranquil waters of the Avonmore River and a glassy, private lake.
+If you are not quite ready for wild camping or are not too sure about glamping, then you can always opt for a good old reliable campsite or caravan park.
+Hidden Valley is set in a beautiful valley with sites overlooking the tranquil waters of the Avonmore River and a glassy, private lake.
 They are a quiet, respectable and family-run park.

 More info: Ireland Holiday Park